petros-d/docs/docs/develop-project.md

     └── requirements.txt
     ```

-    In this example, the directory is named `helper-functions`.
+    In this example, the directory is named `helper_functions`.
 You can give it any name.

 2. [Restart Your Local Environment](develop-project.md#restart-your-local-environment).